yaksas443/adversaryemulation.github.io/index.md

     - Establishing persistence via PoshC2 (command and control center software)
     - Creating an engagement report

+## Requirements

+    - Basic knowledge of Kali Linux
+    - Basic knowledge of PowerShell
+    - Basic understanding of penetration testing and red teaming
+    - Curious mind

+## Who this course is for

+    - OSCP, eCPPT, eCPTX, CRTE aspirants
+    - Penetration testers, red teamers, offensive cyber security professionals
+    - Professionals seeking a deeper understanding of real-world cyber attacks
+    - Executives seeking to understand how an organization can be breached

 [Enrol in the course](https://courses.yaksas.in/p/adversary-emulation-101-mimicking-a-real-world-cyber-attack/?product_id=2250813&coupon_code=YCSCAELAUNCHSALE){: .btn .btn-purple }